ololiuhqui/magnolia-free-hugo-theme/README.md

 ### Things that should be probably added to this theme

+#### Add a RSS feed template for posts

+This would be wonderful for setting up automations that use RSS feed as source like Zapier or FTTT.

 #### Add proper Bootstrap theming

 Only some bootstrap variables are reassigned, leaving a lot of them to defaults.
 Properly assigning all the most important variables would make building, modifying and styling the theme much easier with less manual SCSS/CSS needed.